Metro Christmas trading gains pace after slow start

 Fears over Russia and the mixed picture on Christmas trading overshadowed quarterly operating profit which beat expectations after a recovery in its consumer electronics business.

-Metro, which is Russia's fourth-biggest retailer behind X5, Magnit and French chain Auchan Metro, has already seen its stock fall 31 percent this year due to its exposure to the tumbling Russian rouble.
+Metro, which is Russia's fourth-biggest retailer behind X5 (PJPq.L), Magnit (MGNTq.L) and French chain Auchan Metro, has already seen its stock fall 31 percent this year due to its exposure to the tumbling Russian rouble.

 Metro earlier this year halted a stock market listing of a stake in its Russian wholesale operation due to the Ukraine crisis.
 Chief Executive Olaf Koch said the business continued to see stable sales in local currencies but said Metro was not currently working on reviving the listing plan.

-Metro reported that operating profit before special items fell 4 percent to 418 million euros ($520.8 million) in the final quarter of its 2013/14 fiscal year, beating an average analyst forecast for 369 million.
+Metro reported that operating profit before special items fell 4 percent to 418 million euros (331.53 million pounds) in the final quarter of its 2013/14 fiscal year, beating an average analyst forecast for 369 million.

 The figure was helped by a better-than-expected performance from its troubled consumer electronics unit Media-Saturn which Metro had already flagged when it reported sales of 15.1 billion euros for the July-September quarter.